 And the Nikon 70-200mm f/2.8G VR II @ 105mm:

-Once again, the 70-200mm f/4 shows excellent performance throughout the frame that outresolves the 70-200mm f/2.8 in the mid frame and the corners.
+Once again, the 70-200mm f/4 shows excellent performance throughout the frame and its center sharpness at f/5.6 is quite remarkable.

 Lastly, here is what 200mm looks like on the 70-200mm f/4G VR: